How to get the poop out!

 - Even if he has passed stool, the stool is dry and harder than normal and the baby finds it difficult to pass it.
 You may find your baby making disgruntled faces while passing stool.

 - Sometimes after days of "dry spell", you notice a watery stool and may confuse it with diarrhea.
-It is actually one of the symptoms of constipation, i.e., liquid stool seeps out of the blockage in the small intestines and end up in the diaper.
+It is actually one of the symptoms of constipation in newborn babies, i.e., liquid stool seeps out of the blockage in the small intestines and end up in the diaper.

 How can I treat newborn constipation?

-Here's how you can get rid of the newborn constipation:
+Here's how you can get rid of the constipation in newborn babies:

 - Measure three-fingers' width down the newborn navel area.
 Gently press it till you feel a firm spot/ mass.
 Continue pressing it (gently but constantly) for a couple of minutes, then release.
 Your baby may fart and/or pass stool after that.

-- Brown sugar works great to relieve constipation.
-Even with a newborn baby, it is considered okay to dissolve some brown sugar in one ounce of water and give it to her using a dropper (just like we give Vitamin D drops or anti-colic drops).
+- Brown sugar works great to relieve baby constipation (and even for adults).
+Even with a constipated newborn baby, it is considered okay to dissolve some brown sugar in one ounce of water and give it to her using a dropper (just like we give Vitamin D drops or anti-colic drops).

 - Use a stool softener/ laxative, but ask your doctor first.
 For